 (Unix-style) line endings.
 If you’re using Windows, configure Git to

-bash git config core.autocrlf false
+preserve line endings: bash git config core.autocrlf false And

-check/fix the artisan script before running setup: bash # Using Git Bash or WSL dos2unix api/artisan
+check/fix the artisan script before running setup: bash # Using Git Bash or WSL dos2unix api/artisan Otherwise, Docker containers may hang at

-“Waiting for DB to be ready” during startup.-
+“Waiting for DB to be ready” during startup.

 Run the setup script: